Why Buffalo Springfield’s ‘Again’ Was Both Fractured and Cohesive

 By the time Buffalo Springfield started recording their second album during the first half of 1967, the five members were barely speaking to each other.
 Neil Young wasn’t around much.
 Their bass player was battling drug problems.
 And a series of studio musicians was called in to help shape the three main writers’ songs.

-Buffalo Springfield would make one more album (1968’s Last Time Around) before calling it quits and members would branch off into other projects, most notably Stills with Crosby, Stills & Nash, Furay with Poco and Young as a solo artist.
+Buffalo Springfield would make one more album (1968’s Last Time Around) before calling it quits, as its members branched off into other projects – most notably Stills with Crosby, Stills & Nash, Furay with Poco, and Young as a solo artist.
 But Buffalo Springfield Again is the moment where three young artists found their voices and brought them together in a fractured work that sounds remarkably cohesive.